-Name Age Class Background, Qualifications and Skills Neal A. Holland, Jr. Director since 2005 55 2 Background: Mr. Holland has been president of Holland Company, Inc., a diversified sand, stone and trucking company in Decatur, Alabama, since 1980.
-He is also the chairman and CEO of Alliance Sand and Aggregates, LLC and owner and president of Cedar Ridge Golf Course, Inc. Mr. Holland was appointed as a director of the Company upon the completion of our acquisition of Heritage Financial Holding Corporation, or Heritage, in 2005.
-Experience/Qualifications/Skills: Mr. Holland has given us valuable advice in shaping our policies and strategies in our Alabama markets.
-Mr. Holland's service on the board and executive committee of Heritage has given him added experience and insight to the risks associated with serving on the board of a publicly-traded financial institution.
-As the owner of multiple businesses, he also is able to add a borrower's perspective to the board's discussions.
-E. Robinson McGraw Director since 2000 65 2 Background: Mr. McGraw has served as our and the Bank's President and Chief Executive Officer since 2000.
+E. Robinson McGraw Director since 2000 66 2 Background: Mr. McGraw has served as our and the Bank's President and Chief Executive Officer since 2000.
 Since June, 2005, Mr. McGraw has also served as Chairman of our and the Bank's board of directors.
 Mr. McGraw served as Executive Vice President and General Counsel of the Bank prior to becoming our Chief Executive Officer.
-Experience/Qualifications/Skills : It is unlikely that there is any individual that has a more intimate knowledge of our history, our current operations and our future plans than Mr. McGraw.
+Experience/Qualifications/Skills: It is unlikely that there is any individual that has a more intimate knowledge of our history, our current operations and our future plans than Mr. McGraw.
 His insight is an essential part of formulating our plans and strategies.
 Mr. McGraw's legal background and years of experience with the Company provides the board an additional resource on legal implications and the regulatory requirements specifically attributable to the banking industry and financial institutions.
-Theodore S. Moll Director since 2002 69 2 Background: Mr. Moll has been with MTD Products, a company primarily engaged in the production of outdoor power equipment, since 1965.
+Theodore S. Moll Director since 2002 70 2 Background: Mr. Moll has been with MTD Products, a company primarily engaged in the production of outdoor power equipment, since 1965.
 Mr. Moll presently serves as chairman of its board of directors.
-Experience/Qualifications/Skills : In his professional experience, Mr. Moll has garnered a deep understanding of the financial and accounting aspects of large organizations, and he provides us with an understanding of the impact of financial and accounting issues on our proposed strategies.
+Experience/Qualifications/Skills: In his professional experience, Mr. Moll has garnered a deep understanding of the financial and accounting aspects of large organizations, and he provides us with an understanding of the impact of financial and accounting issues on our proposed strategies.
 He also helps guide the board regarding the oversight of large, multifaceted entities like Renasant.
 Mr. Moll also serves as our audit committee financial expert.
-William M. Beasley Director since 1989 60 3 Background: Mr. Beasley has engaged in the practice of law as a partner of the law firm of Phelps Dunbar LLP since 1999 and has practiced law since 1975.
-Experience/Qualifications/Skills : Like Mr. Creekmore, Mr. Beasley brings a legal perspective to our operations.
+William M. Beasley Director since 1989 61 3 Background: Mr. Beasley has been a partner in the law firm of Phelps Dunbar LLP since 1999 and has practiced law since 1975.
+Experience/Qualifications/Skills: Like Mr. Creekmore, Mr. Beasley brings a legal perspective to our operations.
 His analysis of the legal implications of our strategies is important to our mitigation of legal risk.
 In addition, Mr. Beasley invests and holds real estate in our Mississippi markets.
 His experience with these real estate investments provides the board with insight on the trends and risks associated with residential and commercial real estate within all of our markets.
+Marshall H. Dickerson Director since 1996 64 3 Background: Mr. Dickerson is the retired owner and manager of Dickerson Furniture Company, a company primarily engaged in retail home furnishings sales, since 1978.
+Experience/Qualifications/Skills: Mr. Dickerson owned and operated his own business for over 33 years.
+As a former small business owner, he understands the capital needs and other challenges that many of our small business customers face on a daily basis; he also understands the services that a small business owner requires from its banking relationship.
+We believe that Mr. Dickerson's insights on these topics help us tailor our products, as well as our customer service operations, to meet the needs of this important segment of our business.
+8